markjprice/cs11dotnet7/docs/bonus/notebooks.md

 ## Updating the extension

-If a newer version of .NET Interactive is available, you might have to wait for it to uninstall the older version and install the newer one.
+If a newer version of Polyglot Notebooks is available, you might have to wait for it to uninstall the older version and install the newer one.

-1. Navigate to **View** | **Output** and then select **.NET Interactive : diagnostics** in the drop-down list.
+1. Navigate to **View** | **Output** and then select **Polyglot Notebook : diagnostics** in the drop-down list.
 Please be patient.
 It can take a few minutes for the notebook to appear because it must start up a hosting environment for .NET.
 If nothing happens after a few minutes, then close Visual Studio Code and restart it.

-2. Once the .NET Interactive Notebooks extension is downloaded and installed, the **OUTPUT** window diagnostics will show that a kernel process has started (your process numbers will be different from the output below), as shown in the following output:
+2. Once the Polyglot Notebooks extension is downloaded and installed, the **OUTPUT** window diagnostics will show that a kernel process has started (your process numbers will be different from the output below), as shown in the following output:
 ```
 Extension started for VS Code Stable.
 Started process 16088: dotnet tool run dotnet-interactive -- notebook-parser